 A group comprised of authors, academics, researchers, program operators and nationally-recognized domestic violence experts serves on the Advisory Group of DomesticShelters.org.

-We welcome you to review our Impact Report, published in August 2016.
+We welcome you to review our Impact Report.
 In it you'll learn about how Theresa's Fund came to be in 1992, why Theresa's Fund launched DomesticShelters.org in August 2014, and the data that has been gathered since to help us understand the positive influence our work is having on people.

 About Theresa’s Fund